tgraupmann/UnityWebGLSpeechDetection/README.md

 # Attention:

-* Browsers made a recent update that throws exception when starting detection.
+* Browsers made a recent update that throws exceptions when starting detection.
 You will need to update the JavaScript library with the latest fix.
 [Assets/Plugins/WebGL/WebGLSpeechDetectionPlugin.jslib](https://github.com/tgraupmann/UnityWebGLSpeechDetection/blob/master/Assets/Plugins/WebGL/WebGLSpeechDetectionPlugin.jslib)

 # See Also